 The vast majority of the internet media I have met and observed at the SHOT Show have been professionals.
 Some have been institutionally trained at good journalism schools, but many have not.
 Most have just been raised to be respectful of others, and to value hard work.
 Truly, the internet media at the SHOT Show is one of the hardest working groups of people I have ever met.

 I quickly run out of fingers and toes when counting all of the pros in the online media I have met over the years at the show.
-The idiots are clearly a tiny portion of the group, and I hope that manufacturers and the NSSF are able to see that.
+The idiots are clearly a tiny portion of the group, and I hope that at the 2015 SHOT Show manufacturers and the NSSF are able to see that.